 R v D and eight others (2015) - Prosecution

 Conspiracy to supply cocaine and other drug trafficking offences.
+Instructed by the Complex Casework Unit.
 The defendants were involved in a conspiracy to supply large quantities of importation grade cocaine.
 One group of defendants was operating at or near the top of the supply chain in the UK.
 The offending covered London, Hertfordshire, and Northamptonshire.
 Tick lists found at the homes of the principal defendants showed drugs debts amounting to several million pounds.
 The offending also involved the supply of heroin and the production and supply of cannabis at lower levels.
 The police found a drugs press at the home of one of the defendants (used to press kilo and half kilo blocks of class A drugs).
 The case involved a combination of surveillance, phone traffic, cell-site, ANPR, and DNA evidence to prove the defendants' involvement in the offending.
 All of the defendants were convicted.

 R v B (2015) - Prosecution